gatisgatis/amateur-tetris/README.md

 Tetris.

 Built tetris without using any examples and tutorials.
+React+TS

 1D array and looong non-dry functions.